Displaying issue details

 - Hover over the column that you want to move until the drag icon appears.

 - Drag and drop the column to where you want to position it.

 By default, the issues in a plan are sorted by rank order.
-You can choose to sort issues either by target start or target end dates, in either ascending or descending order.
+You can choose to sort issues either by target start dates, target end dates, or due dates, in either ascending or descending order.